We’ve Become Morally Complacent

 The Trump “Doctrine” included smiling meetings with Kim Jung Un and Vladimir Putin.
 When he left office, Trump’s faith in himself soared.

-We have become so morally complacent, so smug that we’re willing to allow our democracy to slide into authoritarianism under the guise of making America great again.
+So many have become so morally complacent, so smug that they’re willing to allow our democracy to slide into authoritarianism under the guise of making America great again.

 Among the items on Trump’s second-term agenda: